 - Report failing grades from early in your academic career; failure to disclose coursework will hurt your admission

-- Do NOT send transcripts with your application; you will receive information on how to send academic updates in January
+- Do NOT send transcripts with your application; you will receive information on how to send academic updates by early January

 Personal Insight Questions